grimfiendish/StatCompare/README.md

 /statc on | off       - Turns on/off the addon
 /statc debug on | off - Prints debug information.
 Primarily useful if you discover an enchant is displaying incorrectly, it will show the effect ID in the Stat panel.
 Send a bug ticket on the github page, [here](https://github.com/grimfiendish/StatCompare/).
 ```

+## Found a bug?

+If you find an issue with the enchants, turn on debugging with `/statc debug on` then send me the ID and the correct name of the enchant via a bug ticket on [the project's github page](https://github.com/grimfiendish/StatCompare).
+If you're on a custom server, note that.